UMMS-Biocore/bootcamp/preliminary_steps.md

 Please send “the output” of this script and your cluster username to Biocore (biocore@umassmed.edu).
 We will make sure that you successfully added the keys to your cluster system.

+## Step 5: Project Space Requirements
+Consult HPCC-Admins for your project space requirements.
+For example; typically 6 RNA-Seq libraries (5G to 10G each) require at least 500G of space to store the data and run the pipelines.
+Confirm you have the necessary space for your project.